paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 Subsec. (c).
 Act Sept.
 27, 1950, § 3(a), added par.
 (4).

 Subsecs. (i), (j).
 Act Sept.
 9, 1950, §§ 1, 9, temporarily added subsecs. (i) and (j).
 See Termination Date of Subsection (i) and Former Subsection (j) note below.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–60 effective one year after Dec.
+18, 2025, see section 535(c) of Pub.
+L. 119–60, set out as an Effective Date of Repeal note under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802).

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–296 effective on the date of transfer of the Coast Guard to the Department of Homeland Security, see section 1704(g) of Pub.
 L. 107–296, set out as a note under [section 101 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101&num=0&edition=prelim), Armed Forces.